terralang/terra/STABILITY.md

     included in PATCH releases as long as the maintainers reasonably believe such changes are low risk.

-Note this is similar to, though somewhat less formal than [Semantic Versioning](https://semver.org/).
+Note this is less formal than [Semantic Versioning](https://semver.org/).
 The goal is to follow the spirit of SemVer without imposing unreasonable cost on the Terra community.